Why ADHD Brains Struggle with Decluttering (And What Actually Helps)

 Momentum matters.
 Beginning with something small and simple, such as expired medication, obvious rubbish, items that are clearly broken, this is what gets the brain into decision-making mode without triggering the emotional weight of harder items and each small win gives you a dopamine rush that builds momentum.
 Save the sentimental stuff for last, or a different session entirely.

-Forgiving systems
+Forgiving Systems

 Systems that assume perfection are not systems for ADHD brains.
 The best organising systems are the ones that survive chaos and that still function when things get thrown in roughly rather than placed precisely.
 You need to build in margin for imperfection from the start.

-External support
+External Support

 Body doubling is a well-established ADHD strategy: having another person present while you work, even if they're just quietly sitting nearby, significantly increases the likelihood of task completion.
 A Professional Organiser does this and also takes on the decision-making burden which is the part that's most exhausting for ADHD brains.

-A note on shame
+A Note on Shame

 The state of your home is not a measure of your worth.
 If you have ADHD and you're managing work, family, health, relationships, and everything else life involves, the fact that your spare room has become a dumping ground is not evidence of personal failure.
 It's evidence that you're human and that your brain needs different support than most conventional advice provides.
 Life is hard, life is messy, and so we all need a break sometimes.
 Practising self-compassion is one of the best things you can do.